 Determine where you want to fit in (industry and niche area of expertise).
+If your niche is biotechnology then give this Life Science SEO agency a call.
+An organic SEO provides more qualified, high-converting leads, however Can you SEO ClickFunnels?
 Learn what decision makers in that field are looking for when they’re vetting candidates.
 Find out where those decision makers hang out and what key words will attract them, and then position yourself in front of them to capture their attention.

 9. Who is your competition in the marketplace and what differentiates you from them?

 Determine why decision makers should choose whatever you’re offering over the others offering similar value.
 What makes you the best choice?
 What makes you a good investment?
 What value will you bring that no one else will?

 10. Remember the 3 Cs of personal branding: